 Physics Reach with the Reference Design

-<TBF>

 The goal for accumulating 120-GeV protons at the neutrino target with beam power of 1.2 MW is 1.1×1021 protons-on-target (POT) per year.
-This assumes 7.5×1013 protons per MI cycle of 1.2 sec [1-POT-new] and total LBNF efficiency of 0.56.
+This assumes 7.5×1013 protons per MI cycle of 1.2 sec [1-POT-new] and the total LBNF efficiency of 0.56.
 The total LBNF efficiency used in the POT calculation and discussed below includes the total expected efficiency and up-time of the accelerator complex as well as the expected up-time of the LBNF Beamline.

 The neutrino flux at the Far Detector site is shown in Figures 2-2 and 2-3, calculated for a 120 GeV proton beam, the NuMI horns at 230 kA and 6.6 m apart, and a decay distance (between horn 1 and the decay pipe) of 17.3 m.
 The decay pipe is 203.7 m long and 4 m in diameter.